 Holly Lange, a key part of the festival since its start, takes a page from years of experience in event management, fundraising, volunteer coordination and public relations.
 Her role continues a narrative thread of engagement with projects unique to the state, including the opening of the Mississippi Civil Rights Museum and Museum of Mississippi History, B.B.
 King Museum, Mississippi Museum of Art Centennial and Crossroads Film Festival.

 Jackson native Tonja Murphy is thrilled to join the team after serving on the Board of Directors.
-Tonja puts her love for community, students, and books to use with the Mississippi Book Festival, as she takes on the role of Education Outreach Coordinator.
+Tonja puts her love for community, students, and books to use with the Mississippi Book Festival, as she takes on the role of Community Engagement Coordinator.

 Shannon McLaughlin joins the team this year to tackle the Capitol complex and manage the site.
 Thousands of square feet fall under Shannon’s purview and she will work hard to make sure every inch of the festival site is ready to go.
 She is thrilled to be part of an event that touches on her art background and showcases her native Mississippi.

 A loyal volunteer since the first Mississippi Book Festival, Virginia Powell is putting her volunteer experience to good use as Volunteer Coordinator.
 She is delighted to channel her passion for community work and good books to make each festival volunteer experience exceptional.